-Once your egg has lost it’s shell, be very careful with it.
+Once your egg has lost its shell, be very careful with it.
 The membrane is very soft and permeable.
 We actually broke on of the eggs in our experiment during out photo shoot.

 The naked egg is so squishy and slimy feeling – your kids will love it!
 As they hold it, identify the parts of your egg.
 There is the membrane – it holds the egg together.

-WE compared the membranes of a fresh egg, a burst naked egg and an egg that was sitting in sugar water.
+We compared the membranes of a fresh egg, a burst naked egg and an egg that was sitting in sugar water.
 The differences and similarities are astounding.
 We found the nucleus – the command center or the brain of the cell- it is where RNA is replicated.
 The cytoplasm was easy to find, it is the “white” of the egg.
 In a chicken egg, the vacuole and Golgi bodies are inside the yolk.

 Egg Science Project

-Look at how much bigger this egg is after it absorbed all the fluid.
+Look at how much bigger the egg is after it absorbed all the fluid.
 For another fascinating experiment (if only we had more eggs, we burst a couple and didn’t have enough leftover), put the swollen naked egg into corn syrup and watch it deflate.